The Magnificent Mansion

-Perry being a lumber baron used many different types of wood in the home including cherry, birch, beech, birdsey, curly maple, oak, dark oak, and walnut.
-The only non-native wood is brazilian mahogany with is in the former dining roomed today called the mahogany room.
+Perry being a lumber baron used many different types of wood in the home including cherry, birch, beech, birdseye, curly maple, oak, dark oak, and walnut.
+The only non-native wood is Brazilian mahogany with is in the former dining roomed today called the mahogany room.

 The list goes on and on while all covered in Perry's new book.

 About the Book: Perry Hannah's Gifts - Then and Now